 We must remember that wherever we go in the world, we are ambassadors for Christ.

 Citizens from God's Kingdom carry with them the answers to some of life's most difficult questions.
-The dying world in which we live is desperately seeking to do something with its existence.
+The dying world in which we live is desperately seeking to find meaning and purpose in its existence.

 As believers, we are infiltrating enemy territory, armed with the Truth of God's Word, which will defeat the enemy's tired, empty propaganda.
 Those people who are desperate for answers cannot afford for believers to live passively in their faith.